meso-unimpressed/darknet-net/README.md

 **Extra CLI flags:**

-use websocket or OSC protocol
+Use websocket or OSC protocol
 sends json array when using ws, for osc it sends a message bundle to channel /darknet

 `-protocol osc|ws` (default: ws)

 Which format to use to describe the position of detection outline boxes.
 xywh: Specifies the xy coordinates as well as widht and height. x position, y position of top left corner, w = width, h = height.
 All variables are floats of 0-1.